-Also known as malic acid or hydroxy succinic acid, malic acid is one of the three most important organic acids in wine alongside tartaric acid and citric acid.
-In nature, it is mainly found in unripe apples, barberry berries, quinces, gooseberries, rowan berries and grapes.
-It got its name because it was first isolated from apple juice and described in 1785.
-In the still unripe grapes it has a high content of up to 20 g/l, in the wine it is between 0.5 and 6 g/l.
-Parallel to the storage of sugar during berry ripening, the reduction of must acids takes place.
+Also known as malic acid or hydroxysuccinic acid, it is one of the three most important organic acids in wine, along with tartaric acid and citric acid.
+In nature, it occurs mainly in unripe apples, barberry berries, quinces, gooseberries, rowan berries and grapes.
+It got its name because it was first isolated and described from apple juice in 1785.
+In the still unripe grapes it has a high content of up to 20 g/l, in the wine the content is between 0.5 and 6 g/l.
+Parallel to the sugar storage during berry ripening, the must acids decrease.

-Malic acid is consumed at between 20 and 30 °C, i.e. it is burned and converted into sugar during cell metabolism, whereas tartaric acid is only broken down at higher temperatures.
-This is why the remaining tartaric acid content in ripe grapes is always higher.
-Tartaric acid is considered to be a soft, pleasant acid, whereas malic acid is considered to be a more aggressive tasting acid, which makes the wine taste angular and hard.
+Malic acid is metabolised between 20 and 30 °C, i.e. it is burnt off in the course of cell metabolism and converted into sugar, whereas the degradation of tartaric acid only takes place at higher temperatures.
+This is why the remaining proportion of tartaric acid is always higher in ripe grapes.
+Tartaric acid is considered to be a soft, pleasant acid, whereas malic acid is considered to be a more aggressive-tasting acid that makes wine taste edgy and hard.